 Stamp Duty explained

-Things have changed a bit with Stamp Duty in the last few years so we thought it would be a good idea to jot down the key points you need to know, as a helpful guide for our bunnyhomes buyers.
+Things seem to be always changing with Stamp Duty so we thought it would be a good idea to jot down the key points you need to know, as a helpful guide for our bunnyhomes buyers.

 what is Stamp Duty?